sureshsudhakaran/checkers-ls2/README.md

 Compilation :
 ============
-Use make to compile all components.
+Use "make" to compile all components.

 Running :
 ============
-Run java Board from the terminal.
+Run "java Board" from the terminal.